StanfordAIR/vision/cnn-ocr/README.md

 input layer -> first convolution layer : 5x5x32 -> first max-pooling layer -> second convolution layer : 5x5x64 -> second max-pooling layer -> third fully-connected layer : 1024 nodes -> output layer

+## Getting Started

+To start using this neural network, create a directory called "data" and input your datasets for training and testing, images and labels for both.
+These should be:

+test-images-idx3-ubyte.gz
+test-labels-idx1-ubyte.gz
+train-images-idx3-ubyte.gz
+train-labels-idx1-ubyte.gz

+This is the same format used in the MNIST dataset.
+If your don't have your data in this format, never fear!
+Just use grayscaler.py (if your image is RGB) and converter.py in ../gen-img-conv-gzip to get your images into that format.

+This net can be modified for different data input.
+To do so, edit the params.py file accordingly.
+For instance, it's currently set to accept images of 28x28 size, so imageSize is 28 and imageArea is 784 in params.py.
+If you want a 30x30 image, imageSize -> 30 and imageArea -> 900.

 ## Training

 ``` $ python mnist_cnn_train.py```